FUTURE-AI: Guiding Principles and Consensus Recommendations for Trustworthy Artificial Intelligence in Medical Imaging: Traceability – For Transparent and Dynamic AI in Medical Imaging

 \textbf{Data drift}, on the other hand, which underlies model drift and is also often referred to as dataset shift \cite{quionero2009dataset}, is defined as a change in the distribution of data.
 Production data can diverge or drift from the baseline data over time due to changes in the real world.
 In the domain of medical imaging this can, for example, be a result of new imaging modalities introduced in a local site, a new version of their software, or adjustments to data acquisition procedures.

 Therefore, once implemented, ongoing surveillance is needed to monitor and recalibrate AI algorithms \cite{minne2012effect}.
 This surveillance is also needed for dynamic algorithms that continuously update themselves based on practice data and published clinical evidence.
 Thus, evaluation is likely to shift from a one-off activity to a continuous process to ensure that the use of AI, including those incorporating dynamic algorithms, is meeting expectations and adherence to clinical standards of care.
 The model maintenance can, hence, be seen as a way to nurture the model, as it can take advantage of the new knowledge coming from the real-setting scenario, thus producing an improvement of the original version released.
-Not by chance, when it comes to traceability, the ALTAI tool\footnote{\href{https://futurium.ec.europa.eu/en/european-ai-alliance/pages/altai-assessment-list-trustworthy-artificial-intelligence}{https://futurium.ec.europa.eu/en/european-ai-alliance/pages/altai-assessment-list-trustworthy-artificial-intelligence}} explicitly includes some recommendations pertaining to monitoring the quality and to logging the outputs of an AI system (see the ALTAI document for the complete list of questions) In accordance to these considerations, we envisage that to ensure traceability \textit{a governance framework/tool for the whole AI model lifecycle} should be put in place to ensure the following key aspects: \begin{itemize} \item the maintenance of up-to-date documentation on policies, motivations, responsibilities and logging information. \item the validation procedures and sandbox test analyses for safety purposes. \item the continuous on-line or periodic monitoring of model conduct and performance, to orchestrate any remediation needed to keep AI models well-performing, unbiased and ethical for as long as models are in use in the clinical settings. \end{itemize}
+Not by chance, when it comes to traceability, the ALTAI tool\footnote{\href{https://futurium.ec.europa.eu/en/european-ai-alliance/pages/altai-assessment-list-trustworthy-artificial-intelligence}{https://futurium.ec.europa.eu/en/european-ai-alliance/pages/altai-assessment-list-trustworthy-artificial-intelligence}} explicitly includes some recommendations pertaining to monitoring the quality and to logging the outputs of an AI system (see the ALTAI document for the complete list of questions) In accordance to these considerations, we envisage that to ensure traceability \textit{a governance framework/tool for the whole AI model lifecycle} should be put in place to ensure the following key aspects: \begin{enumerate}[label=\roman*] \item the maintenance of up-to-date documentation on policies, motivations, responsibilities and logging information. \item the validation procedures and sandbox test analyses for safety purposes. \item the continuous on-line or periodic monitoring of model conduct and performance, to orchestrate any remediation needed to keep AI models well-performing, unbiased and ethical for as long as models are in use in the clinical settings. \end{enumerate} One sign of the importance of this issue is the rise of MLOps (DevOps for ML) as a signal of an industry shift from technology R\&D (how to build models) to operations (how to run models).
+To ensure the transparency and traceability by design of the AI models, we propose keeping a structured documentation of each step of the production process, as suggested in the following recommendations. \\ \\ \textit{Recommendations for Traceability:}